Near-infrared spectroscopy: Cerebral NIRS

 When a specific area of the brain is activated, the localized blood volume in that area changes quickly.
 Optical imaging can measure the location and activity of specific regions of the brain by continuously monitoring blood hemoglobin levels through the determination of optical absorption coefficients.

 NIRS can be used as a quick screening tool for possible intracranial bleeding cases by placing the scanner on four locations on the head.
 In non-injured patients the brain absorbs the NIR light evenly.
 When there is an internal bleeding from an injury, the blood may be concentrated in one location causing the NIR light to be absorbed more than other locations, which the scanner detects.

 So-called functional NIRS can be used for non-invasive assessment of brain function through the intact skull in human subjects by detecting changes in blood hemoglobin concentrations associated with neural activity, e.g., in branches of cognitive psychology as a partial replacement for fMRI techniques.
 NIRS can be used on infants, and NIRS is much more portable than fMRI machines, even wireless instrumentation is available, which enables investigations in freely moving subjects.
 However, NIRS cannot fully replace fMRI because it can only be used to scan cortical tissue, whereas fMRI can be used to measure activation throughout the brain.
-Special public domain statistical toolboxes for analysis of stand alone and combined NIRS/MRI measurement have been developed (NIRS-SPM).
+Special public domain statistical toolboxes for analysis of stand alone and combined NIRS/MRI measurement have been developed.

 The application in functional mapping of the human cortex is called functional NIRS (fNIRS) or diffuse optical tomography (DOT).
 The term diffuse optical tomography is used for three-dimensional NIRS.
 The terms NIRS, NIRI, and DOT are often used interchangeably, but they have some distinctions.
 The most important difference between NIRS and DOT/NIRI is that DOT/NIRI is used mainly to detect changes in optical properties of tissue simultaneously from multiple measurement points and display the results in the form of a map or image over a specific area, whereas NIRS provides quantitative data in absolute terms on up to a few specific points.
 The latter is also used to investigate other tissues such as, e.g., muscle, breast and tumors.
 NIRS can be used to quantify blood flow, blood volume, oxygen consumption, reoxygenation rates and muscle recovery time in muscle.